cbworden/shake-doc/_sources/users_guide.txt

 No ground motion data or Vs30 values are available in uncertainty.xml.zip; for those, use grid.xml.zip.

+**Grid XYZ**

+grid.xyz is a plain-text, comma-separated, file of gridded ground motions.

 .. note:: the use of this file is deprecated.
 It is difficult to maintain and have it remain backward compatible.
-All users are urged to use the XML grids instead, and to switch to the XML grids if they are using grid.xyz. grid.xyz may disappear in a future ShakeMap release.
+All users are urged to use the XML grids instead, and to switch to the XML grids if they are using grid.xyz. grid.xyz will disappear in a future ShakeMap release.

 GIS Products
 ^^^^^^^^^^^^^^^^^^^^